TimMangan/App-Info/docs/Windows/TMurgent/TMEditX/ReadMe.md

 * ![badge](https://img.shields.io/badge/-Major%20Issues-critical?style=for-the-badge) - Application is known to not work in this form (so far).
 * ![badge](https://img.shields.io/badge/-Unknown%2FUntested-lightgray?style=for-the-badge) - No information is available.

-See [Testing](Testing.md) for details on the testing performed on this app.

 | Repackaging type | Tested result |
 |----|----|